facebookresearch/minihack/README.md

 * a [TorchBeast](https://github.com/facebookresearch/torchbeast) agent is
   bundled in `minihack.agent.polybeast` together with a simple model to provide a starting point for experiments.
-To install and train this agent, first install torchbeast be following the instructions [here](https://github.com/facebookresearch/torchbeast#installing-polybeast), then use the following commands:
+To install and train this agent, first install torchbeast by following the instructions [here](https://github.com/facebookresearch/torchbeast#installing-polybeast), then use the following commands:
 ``` bash